 Among those leaving flowers at the memorial Monday afternoon was US Rep. Bryan Steil, (R-Janesville).

 “It’s just a punch in the gut to think that this could happen here, or even anywhere, ” said Steil, whose district covers part of Waukesha County but sits just to the west of the city itself.
 “You know Waukesha.
 It’s a family-centered, know-your-neighbor kind of place. … It is going to take a while to come back from this … but in a great tragedy we also saw of the people in our community who truly are heroes.”

 Waukesha public schools remained closed on Tuesday ahead of the Thanksgiving holiday, but counselors remained available to talk to students, staff, and families who knew those impacted by the tragedy.
 Among those injured were Waukesha South High School marching band members.

-Courtney Stangl, board president for the youth and family grief counseling nonprofit Healing Hearts of Southeastern Wisconsin, and the director of St. Luke’s Child Life Ministries, said representatives from Healing Hearts were out passing out flyers after the vigil, encouraging anyone who wanted to talk to attend their Monday evening support sessions.
+Courtney Stangl, board president for the youth and family grief counseling nonprofit Healing Hearts of Southeast Wisconsin, and the director of St. Luke’s Child Life Ministries, said representatives from Healing Hearts were out passing out flyers after the vigil, encouraging anyone who wanted to talk to attend their Monday evening support sessions.

 “We just walked around and found people who had children, and every single person we talked to just started pouring out their story to us, cried, hugged us, and hugged the information to their chest like it was a lifeline,” Stangl said.
 “We can focus on the tragedy and the pain, or we can accept it, acknowledge it, and try to find the good. … When you looked around last night, it was everybody supporting everybody.
 It didn’t matter your political beliefs, it didn’t matter your religion.
 Nothing mattered except ‘‘we are a community and we are here to support each other.’”